 The borrower’s goal is to sell or refinance the property before the loan expires.
 You then collect interest on the loan, plus are paid back (minus fees/transaction costs) your investment.

-With crowdfunded real estate your investment is backed by an physical property.
-Compare this to investing in crowdfunded or peer-to-peer loans from a company like LendingClub — with real estate there’s an asset behind the loan.
+With crowdfunded real estate your investment is backed by a physical property.
+Compare this to investing in crowdfunded or peer-to-peer loans from a company like LendingClub — with real estate, there’s an asset behind the loan.

 Crowdfunded real estate opens up real estate investing and funding to a wider range of people, including those looking to supplement their income to achieve financial independence.

 For investors, crowdfunded real estate offers them a less expensive, more diverse, and easier way to participate in the real estate market and the sizeable returns it can earn.
 While real estate lending in the past has been limited to private lenders only, this makes it more accessible.